rohini133/Delta-demo/README.md

 # Delta-demo
-This is Demo for Git&amp; GitHub Class
+This is Demo for Git&amp; GitHub Class.